shkrt/trainer_plugin/README.md

 end
 ```

-Logging of all page views processed by default.

-Sidekiq worker must be launched for tracking to work!
+Sidekiq worker must be launched for action tracking to work!

-Open the main page of engine at the mount point plus "info" (e.g. `127.0.0.1:3000/stats/info`), and choose type of report and parameters, if applicable.
+Open the main page of engine at the mount point (e.g. `127.0.0.1:3000/stats/`), and choose type of report and parameters, if applicable.
 The report graph will be generated on the same page.